Frosty-pup/CyberTruckSim/README.md

 5. **Handle Obstacles**: Deal with various obstacles that affect your progress.
 6. **Check Status**: Monitor your truck's status, including battery level, distance traveled, and finances.
 7. **Send Tweets**: After encountering delays, choose to send a tweet to Elon Musk to lighten the mood.
+8. **Sell your car**: Tired of all the problems?
+No money left?
+Try to sell your truck!

 ## Game Controls